Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

-The Institute for Medical and Biomedical Education is the largest of the four St George’s institutes and home to nearly 200 staff.
+The Institute for Medical and Biomedical Education (IMBE) is the largest of the four St George’s institutes and home to nearly 150 staff.
 Our mission is high-quality and well-organised healthcare and science education that immerses students in research and practice and prepares them well for their future lives.

-We are located in the Hunter building (mostly on the sixth floor) and the Jenner building, where our biomedical scientist academics and anatomists are based to be proximal to research laboratories and the dissecting room.
+Institute of Medical and Biomedical Education staff are located in the Hunter building and the Jenner building, where our biomedical scientist academics and anatomists are based to be proximal to research laboratories and the dissecting room.